rudderlabs/rudder-sdk-js/packages/analytics-js-cookies/README.md

 - If the decrypted cookie value is not a valid JSON string.
 - If the provided cookie name is not a valid RudderStack JavaScript SDK cookie name.

-> If the cookie is not encrypted at all, it will return the cookie value as is.
+> If unencrypted, the cookie value will be returned as is.

-> The function swallows any errors that occur during the decryption process and returns `null` in such cases.
+> Any errors during decryption are swallowed by the function, returning `null`.

 ```javascript
 import {